Revd Dr James Grenfell

 James has taught theology at a variety of levels both in this country and in Guatemala.
 His particular research interests are in the areas of practical, urban, and political theology.

-James is married to Joanne who is Archdeacon of Portsdown in Portsmouth Diocese and has three children and a highly excitable small dog.
-His interests include art, cooking, and playing the classical guitar.
+James is married to Joanne who is the Bishop of Stepney and they have three children and two badly-behaved dogs.
+James’ interests include art, cooking, and playing the classical guitar.